tdannecy/Odysseus/_posts/2017-12-20-great-downloads-UX.md

 Additionally you can close the downloads bar on any window at any time, and when it reopens no completed downloads will clutter it up.
 It'll reopen either when a new download starts or when you explicitly tell it to via the app menu.

 Implementation-wise while much of this was simply bugfixing, there were definitely new features added.
 Heck for bugfixing, I fixed a problem where Odysseus wasn't being smart enough when the server told it "[you figure out this filetype](https://kb.iu.edu/d/agtj)."
 However for the new features (dock-item progress, notifications, and the additional doorstop against accidentally cancelling downloads via closing Odysseus), those were implemented in a couple of new self-contained "traits".

+---

+P.S.
+For testing, I downloaded the excellent [Caminandes](http://www.caminandes.com/) shorts.
+These are what you see in the promotional screenshots of "Videos".